mmkke/GMRI/README.md

 <img src="figs/PCR_explained_variance.png" width=800>

-Performing a gridsearch over the value of n_components failed to produce a low dimensional embedding of the data that retains most of the variance.
+Performing a Gridsearch over the value of n_components failed to produce a low dimensional embedding of the data that retains most of the variance.
 Based on this model, the variance if distributed across the feature space.

 **Grid Search over n_components with 5 Fold Cross Validation**

 <img src="figs/PCR_text_train.png" width=600>

-The gridsearch found the max mean cross validation score with 11 components.
+The Gridsearch found the max mean cross validation score with 11 components.

 ### Ridge

 THe Ridge regression performs shrinkage by reducing the impact of low performing variables on the result.
 It does so by applying a penalty term $(\lambda)$.
-THe value of the penality is determined by the alpha, over which we will perform a gridsearch with cross validation, to find the best performing valu eof alpha.
-A valu eof 0 indicates no shrinkage of the coefficients.
-As the alpha increase so doe sthe amount of shrinkage or regularization.
+THe value of the penalty is determined by the alpha, over which we will perform a Gridsearch with cross validation, to find the best performing value of alpha.
+A value of 0 indicates no shrinkage of the coefficients.
+As the alpha increase so does the amount of shrinkage or regularization.

 Object Function for Ridge: